 Using Commerce City’s State Legislative Issues Guide as a guide, staff reviews and analyzes legislation introduced in the Colorado General Assembly that have potential impact on the city’s interest.
 City Council’s legislative subcommittee determines official city positions on pending legislation.

-- View 2017 state legislation being monitored by Commerce City
+- 2019 state legislation is being monitored by Commerce City

 City Council annually travels to Washington, D.C. to advocate on behalf of Commerce City residents and businesses.
 Using Commerce City’s Federal Legislative Issues Guide, council members meet with the Colorado delegation and agency leaders to discuss topics of interest to our community.
 Throughout the year, the city interacts with regional federal administrators and district offices.